SanchitJadhav19/TextUtils-react/README.md

 # TextUtils-react
-its an project which is created for learning purpose
+Its an project which is created for learning purpose